whydoesanyonecare/Black-ops-2-shared-mysterybox-and-perks-in-box/README.md

 # Share Mysterybox

 - Plutonium_T6_shared_magicbox.gsc Works only on plutonium t6 zombies because of replacefunc.
-- Shared_Mysterybox_Compiled.gsc is for plutonium t6 zombies.
+- Shared_Mysterybox_Compiled.gsc is compiled version for plutonium t6 zombies.

 - T6_zombies_shared_magicbox.gsc should work on any version of bo2 zombies.